Seats-to-votes ratio

-where $\mathrm{v_i}$ is fraction of votes and $s_i$ is fraction of seats.
+where $\mathrm{v_i}$ is fraction of votes cast for that party and $s_i$ is fraction of seats won by that party.

 In the case both seats and votes are represented as fractions or percentages, then every voter has equal representation if the seats-to-votes ratio is 1.
 The principle of equal representation is expressed in slogan one man, one vote and relates to proportional representation.
+The seats-to-votes ratio is used as the basis for the Gallagher index method of analyzing proportionality or disproportionality.

 Related is the votes-per-seat-won, which is inverse to the seats-to-votes ratio.

+Also related are the principles of one man one vote and representation by population.

 Relation to disproportionality indices

-The Sainte-Laguë Index is a disproportionality index derived by applying the Pearson's chi-squared test to the seats-to-votes ratio.
+The Sainte-Laguë Index is a disproportionality index derived by applying the Pearson's chi-squared test to the seats-to-votes ratio, the Gallagher index has a similar formula.